 As per the Reviewer’s suggestion we have added “e.g.” before some of the example citations in the Introduction here (P. XX, Lines XX-XX):

-Although air pollution is commonly studied in association with respiratory- and cardiovascular-related outcomes,9–14 epidemiologic and toxicological studies support several plausible biological mechanisms in association with the nervous system and neurodegeneration.15–34 Ambient air pollution, especially urban air pollution, is a ubiquitous exposure that has been associated with several other neurodegenerative disorders,16–21,35,36 and is consistently linked to systemic inflammation,22–24 oxidative stress,25–28 and neuroinflammation,15,29 all of which, in turn, have been reported as key pathways to ALS pathogenesis.30–34
+Although air pollution is commonly studied in association with respiratory- and cardiovascular-related outcomes, e.g., refs.
+9–14, epidemiologic and toxicological studies support several plausible biological mechanisms in association with the nervous system and neurodegeneration, e.g., 15–34.
+Ambient air pollution, especially urban air pollution, is a ubiquitous exposure that has been associated with several other neurodegenerative disorders, e.g., refs.
+16–21,35,36. and is consistently linked to systemic inflammation,22–24 oxidative stress,25–28 and neuroinflammation,15,29 all of which, in turn, have been reported as key pathways to ALS pathogenesis, e.g., refs.
+30–34.

 4. Introduction/Methods: the use of ozone in this investigation was confusing.
 The Introduction states, "Using three air pollutants commonly used in health studies as traffic-related emissions tracers—nitrogen oxides (NOx), carbon monoxide (CO), and elemental carbon (EC)— as well as fine particles (PM2.5) and ozone (O3), we aimed to assess whether exposure to (a) each individual air pollutant is independently associated with ALS diagnosis …," which loosely implied that ozone was a traffic-related pollutant of interest.
 Later, in the Methods, O3 is described as being part of "a sensitivity analysis, usually negatively correlated with other pollutants due to its chemistry."
 This requires more explanation.
 Was exposure to O3 not expected to be relevant to ALS?
 Are the predicted O3 concentrations inaccurate?